We had over 900 participants for the 2016 Challenge for Charities Half Marathon, 5K and 1M mad dash kids' run!

 5K: The 5K course route begins and end at Centennial Park.
 Click here to view the 5K Route to view the 5K course map in a separate window.

 The total elevation gain and loss for the 5K course is 640 feet.
 Click here to view the elevation map in a separate window.

 5K Aid Stations: An aid station will be situated at the start and finish line for the 5K route.
 This station will provide race participants with water, athletic drink, ice, and fruit.
 At Centennial Park all runners are welcome to enjoy a pancake breakfast prepared by the Lander Kiwanis Club.
 Breakfast is free to runners and $5 for friends and family.

-Breakfast: A complimentary breakfast will be served for race participants from 7:30-9:30 a.m.
+Breakfast: A complimentary breakfast will be served by Lander Kiwanis Club for race participants from 7:30-9:30 a.m.
 Non-race participants are welcome to enjoy breakfast with the race participants for $5.